optilude/jira-cycle-extract/README.rst

 If this doesn't work, check the output of `pip install jira-cycle-extract` to see where it may have installed the binary.

+To use the built-in charting capabilities, you need to install Seaborn (which in turn installs Matplotlib and SciPy) and Statsmodels.
+You can get these with the `charting` extra:

+    $ pip install jira-cycle-extract[charting]

+These dependencies are not installed by default because they can sometimes be a bit tricky to install.

 Configuration
 -------------